Trucking

 What is an MC Authority?

-MC authority is a number assigned by the FMCSA to identify a carrier operating for hire and transporting regulated commodities in interstate commerce.
+An MC authority is a unique number assigned by the FMCSA to identify a carrier who is paid to transport regulated goods across state lines.
 This MC number is also known as an operating authority or trucking authority.

 Types of Authority